magdalenadjukic/university_library/README.md

 - Book lending and returns
 - Duty schedule management

+## Testing
+Unit tests written in JUnit 4 are included for selected system operation classes.

 ## Setup
 1. Clone the repository
 2. Create a database named `0_seminarski_biblioteka` and import `baza.sql`